Gender role: In political office

-Even though the number of women running for elected office in the United States has increased over the last decades, they still only make up 20% of U.S. senators, 19.4% of U.S. congressional representatives and 24% of statewide executives.
-Additionally, many of these political campaigns appear to focus on the aggressiveness of the female candidate which is often still perceived as a masculine trait.
+Even though the number of women running for elected office in the United States has increased over the last few decades, they still only make up 20% of U.S. senators, 19.4% of U.S. congressional representatives, and 24% of statewide executives.
+Additionally, many of these political campaigns appear to focus on the aggressiveness of the female candidate, which is often still perceived as a masculine trait.
 Therefore, female candidates are running based on gender-opposing stereotypes because that predicts higher likelihood of success than appearing to be a stereotypical woman.

-Elections of increasing numbers of women into office serves as a basis for many scholars to claim that voters are not biased towards a candidate's gender.
+The increasing number of women elected to office provides many scholars with grounds to claim that voters are not biased against a candidate's gender.
 However, it has been shown that female politicians are perceived as only being superior when it comes to handling women's rights and poverty, whereas male politicians are perceived to be better at dealing with crime and foreign affairs.
 That view lines up with the most common gender stereotypes.

-It has also been predicted that gender highly matters only for female candidates that have not been politically established.
-These predictions apply further to established candidates, stating that gender would not be a defining factor for their campaigns or the focal point of media coverage.
+It has also been predicted that gender highly matters only for female candidates who have not been politically established.
+These predictions also apply to established candidates, stating that gender would not be a defining factor in their campaigns or the focal point of media coverage.
 This has been refuted by multiple scholars, often based on Hillary Clinton's multiple campaigns for the office of President of the United States.

 Additionally, when voters have little information about a female candidate, they are likely to view her as being a stereotypical woman which they often take as a basis for not electing her because they consider typical male qualities as being crucial for someone holding a political office.